Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence

 \section{Introduction}

 Throughout the paper we fix a field $\k$, and all vector spaces and linear maps are taken over $\k$.
-We write $\vect$ for the category of finite–dimensional $\k$-vector spaces.
-For a poset $\bfP$, a \emph{$\bfP$-module} is a functor $\bfP\to\vect$; thus $\bfP$-modules are precisely finite–dimensional representations of the incidence category of $\bfP$.
+We write $\vect$ for the category of finite-dimensional $\k$-vector spaces.
+For a poset $\bfP$, a \emph{$\bfP$-module} is a functor $\bfP\to\vect$; thus $\bfP$-modules are precisely finite-dimensional representations of the incidence category of $\bfP$.
 Their category is denoted by $\vect^\bfP$.
-This viewpoint encompasses both persistence modules in topological data analysis and functor–valued representations studied in representation theory.
+This viewpoint encompasses both persistence modules in topological data analysis and functor-valued representations studied in representation theory.

-In the one–parameter case, where $\bfP$ is a finite totally ordered poset, finitely generated persistence modules enjoy a remarkably rigid structure: every such module decomposes as a direct sum of interval modules, and its persistence diagram may be understood either as the multiset of indecomposable interval summands or as a M\"obius inversion of kernel or rank functions on the interval poset \cite{MR1949898,MR2121296,cohen2007stability,Patel:2018, kim2021generalized,McClearyPatel2022EditDistance}.
-Bottleneck stability then identifies the interleaving distance with an optimal–transport–type distance between persistence diagrams \cite{cohen2007stability,ChazalCohenSteinerGlisseGuibasOudot2009, chazal2016structure}.
+In the one-parameter case, where $\bfP$ is a finite totally ordered poset, finitely generated persistence modules enjoy a remarkably rigid structure: every such module decomposes as a direct sum of interval modules, and its persistence diagram may be understood either as the multiset of indecomposable interval summands or as a M\"obius inversion of kernel or rank functions on the interval poset \cite{MR1949898,MR2121296,cohen2007stability,Patel:2018, kim2021generalized,McClearyPatel2022EditDistance}.
+Bottleneck stability then identifies the interleaving distance with an optimal-transport-type distance between persistence diagrams \cite{cohen2007stability,ChazalCohenSteinerGlisseGuibasOudot2009, chazal2016structure}.

 For multiparameter persistence, this picture breaks down.
-A multiparameter persistence module is again a functor $\bfP\to\vect$, but now $\bfP$ is typically a product of two or more finite totally ordered posets.
 Such modules need not decompose into intervals, and the M\"obius inversion of their kernel or rank functions is, in general, \emph{signed} \cite{kim2021generalized,McClearyPatel2022EditDistance, ASASHIBA2023107397,ASASHIBA2023100007}.
-Viewed through M\"obius homology~\cite{patel2023mobius_homology} and the rank–exact Betti–table perspective, these signed coefficients naturally separate into homological degrees, giving rise to the ``signed barcodes'' of Botnan–Oppermann–Oudot–Scoccola \cite{BOTNAN2024109780}, with no analogue in the one–parameter setting.
-Remark~\ref{rmk:mobius-betti} makes this relationship precise for arbitrary $\bfP$-modules by expressing M\"obius homology in terms of minimal projective resolutions.
+Viewed through M\"obius homology~\cite{patel2023mobius_homology} and the rank-exact Betti-table perspective, these signed coefficients naturally separate into homological degrees, giving rise to the ``signed barcodes'' of Botnan--Oppermann--Oudot--Scoccola \cite{BOTNAN2024109780}.
+As explained in Remark~\ref{rmk:mobius-betti}, this relationship can be expressed in terms of minimal projective resolutions.